yashB-2002/Javascript-project/README.md

-# This repo is for the projects made using html, css, js.
+# This repo is for the projects made using HTML, CSS, JS.